daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

   after anh flagged that picking 8.5x11 produced a prompt talking about "2:3".
 Page size is a basic need, and gating it behind OTO1 was what made FE pages crop.

-## The 3 steps
+All prompts were rewritten in v3.2 (2026-08-31) as clean, sectioned briefs - customers read them closely, and the previous versions had grown a visible pile of patch clauses.
+Each prompt is now half the length of the v3.1 one and reads professionally.

 1. **Story** - a story idea (one line or a detailed paragraph) + optional page count.
-The character comes from the idea text; if there is none the AI invents one.
-Books are always **20-40 pages** (blank = AI picks ~24-32; a number is clamped).
-Output is one big ChatGPT prompt that produces: a Story Concept, a Character Bible (`=== CHARACTER BIBLE START/END
-   ===`), a global `=== ART STYLE START/END ===` block, total page count, story arc, and a page-by-page plan (`=== PAGE 01 ===` markers, each page = STORY TEXT / STORY SCENE /
-   ILLUSTRATION TYPE / ILLUSTRATION DIRECTION).
-The prompt tells ChatGPT to reach the page count with real beats not padding, to end with `(continue)` if it will be cut off, and to keep each ILLUSTRATION DIRECTION a plain scene description (no rendering/shading words).
-   In the no-text (coloring-book) mode, ChatGPT still writes a STORY TEXT line per page, but is told it will not be printed on the pages.
-Character consistency is given as two explicit
-   lists: **FROZEN** (species, body, face, hair/fur, colors, and the complete outfit and accessories - spelled out in the Character Bible, identical on every page) vs **CHANGES EVERY PAGE** (pose, gesture, expression, camera angle, action, background).
-Added 2026-08-31 after trial feedback that outfits drifted and, separately, that poses/faces came out identical page to page.
+Books are always **20-40 pages** (blank = 24-32; a number is clamped).
+Output is one ChatGPT prompt, laid out as sections (STORY / CHARACTER / ART & SCENES / OUTPUT), that makes ChatGPT produce: a Story Concept, a Character Bible (`=== CHARACTER BIBLE START/END ===`), an `=== ART STYLE START/END ===` block, total page count, story arc, and a page-by-page plan (`=== PAGE 01 ===` markers; each page = STORY TEXT / STORY SCENE / ILLUSTRATION TYPE / ILLUSTRATION DIRECTION).
+It tells ChatGPT to reach the count with real beats, to end with `(continue)` if cut off, to **keep every scene simple - one main action, a few large elements, an open background**, and (B&W only) to keep each ILLUSTRATION DIRECTION a plain scene description with no rendering/shading words.
+Character consistency: one fixed identity (species, body, face, hair/fur, colors, and the *complete* outfit and accessories) kept identical on every page; only pose, gesture, expression, camera angle, action, and background change.
+In no-text mode ChatGPT still writes a STORY TEXT line per page, just not printed.
 2. **Page prompts** - paste ChatGPT's whole reply back in (repeated page numbers after a `(continue)` are de-duped, later block wins).
 Outputs one image prompt per page + a bulk `.txt`.
-Each page prompt repeats the FROZEN-match rule and asks for a **fresh pose / expression / camera angle for that page**.
-With text: the story text is drawn onto the page, a "text position" control (AUTO/TOP/BOTTOM/LEFT/RIGHT) appears, and `TEXT_SAFE` keeps a >=10% empty margin so the text never touches an edge.
-The type size is set to a **read-aloud size** (fill most of the text area over 2-4 lines) - v3.1 briefly told it to shrink, one tester then found it too small, so v3.1.1 keeps the margin rule but drops the shrink language.
-No-text mode: the page is illustration only, the control is hidden, and the prompt hard-forbids any text/letters/numbers.
-B&W pages carry `LINE_ART_LOCK` + a one-line `COLORING_REMINDER`;
+Each page prompt is a sectioned brief: opening + trim + "work only from this brief, no uploaded reference needed" / STYLE (`LINE_ART_LOCK` or `COLOR_INTERIOR_LOCK` + the chosen preset) / CHARACTER (match the fixed details, fresh pose for this page) / SCENE (the ILLUSTRATION DIRECTION + "keep the scene simple") / PAGE LAYOUT.
+With text: the exact line is drawn on the page, a text-position control (AUTO/TOP/BOTTOM/LEFT/RIGHT) appears, and `TEXT_SAFE` keeps a >=10% edge margin at a **read-aloud size** (fill most of the text area over 2-4 lines - not shrunk).
+No-text mode: illustration only, control hidden, all text/letters/numbers forbidden.
-   color pages carry `COLOR_INTERIOR_LOCK`.
 No page numbers (added at the PDF-layout stage).
 3. **Cover prompts + KDP listing helper** - story summary + optional title / subtitle /
    author / brand / badge / character colors + cover type + title position.
 Outputs a
    full-color front-cover prompt and a full-color back-cover prompt (barcode-safe: